SchulzLab/KREATION/FAQ.md

 #### Does it predict the starting kmer?
 - The prediction of the starting kmer is currently not supported by KREATION.
 We are working on that and will include it in the future version of KREATION

 #### In the paper reads are error corrected with SEECER before using KREATION.
-Is it necessary to run KREATION?
+Is it a requirement for running KREATION?
 - No error correction before running KREATION is not necessary, but we recommend to error correct reads nevertheless, as it leads to improved assembly results.

 #### Will KREATION work for genome assembly?